tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 first turn the object into a JSON format using `.stringify()`.
 Afterwards, we `.parse()` this result to turn the JSON string back into a Javascript object.
 More accurate functions can be looked up through a Google search, or asking an LLM (Large Language Model) like ChatGPT.
-These sources are useful for weighing your options in circumstances like this, and giving you popular solutions.
-You are also free to use libraries like lodash to handle this task.
-We will go into libraries in later chapters.
+These sources are useful for weighing out options in circumstances like this, and providing popular solutions.
+Using libraries such as lodash can also help in handling this task.

 ## Parting Thoughts

 Great work getting to the end of this chapter.
 We went into rather dense material at the end.
-The flexibility we get with being able to pass functions to operate on arrays and objects gives us the ability to extract a good amount of information from such structures rather simply.
+The flexibility we get from being able to pass functions to operate on arrays and objects gives us the ability to extract a good amount of information from such structures rather simply.
 We must remain aware that situations involving nesting could deal with shallow copies, which use memory references to pass arrays and objects instead of copying them.
-Feel free to look over parts of this chapter again in your free time.
+Feel free to look over parts of this chapter again as needed.
 These structures and function concepts are really the building blocks of all data manipulation.
-This is especially true for Javascript with the functional methods.
+This is especially true for Javascript with functional methods.

-As always, it is up to you to decide if you would like to work with a more class oriented approach (OOP) or functional programming approach.
+As always, it is up to the individual to decide if they would like to work with a more class oriented approach (OOP) or functional programming approach.
 Typically it is encouraged to use whichever paradigm is associated with the language.
 For Javascript, it is typically seen firstly as a functional programming language.
 It has the ability to use classes like Object Oriented Programming (OOP), but the inner workings of the class implementation are actually done through Javascript prototypes.
 These prototypes are an internal property of objects used for inheritance, facilitating the functional programming philosophy.

-Staying with the a language's common design approaches typically makes it easier for others to assist in working on the code.
+Staying with a language's common design approaches typically makes it easier for others to assist in working on the code.
 Others may come to expect a certain structure of that language, making it easier to work on with a certain implementation's approach from another due to the language naturally being centered around one or the other.
 In time, this also becomes useful in being able to distinguish one language from another more readily, recognizing the familiarity of structure.
-Usually, if you are working on a code base it is best to keep things as consistent as possible.
-Being adaptable will allow you to suit these needs, as well as give you a good context for weighing the pros and cons of each implementation strategy.
+Usually, while working on a code base it is best to keep things as consistent as possible.
+Being adaptable allows us to suit these needs, and provides us a good context for weighing the pros and cons of each implementation strategy.

 [![Previous](https://img.shields.io/badge/Previous-blue?style=for-the-badge)](https://github.com/tdownie0/music-theor-ease/blob/main/topics/Fundamentals/ch4.md)